As Pandemic Olympics wane, Japan asks: What did Games mean?

+1 of15 FILE - In this July 23, 2021, file photo, people look out their apartment window from a nearby building before the opening ceremony in the Olympic Stadium at the 2020 Summer Olympics in Tokyo, Japan.
+Lee Jin-man/AP Show More Show Less

-1 of15 FILE - In this Aug.
+2 of15 FILE - In this Aug.
 1, 2021, file photo, members of the U.S. men's 4x100-meter medley relay team, Caeleb Dressel, Zach Apple, Ryan Murphy and Michael Andrew, carry a sign that reads, "Thank you, Tokyo" after winning the gold medal at the 2020 Summer Olympics, in Tokyo, Japan.
-Jae C. Hong/AP Show More Show Less
+Jae C. Hong/AP Show More Show Less 3 of15

-2 of15 FILE - In this July 23, 2021, file photo, a security officer looks out over an empty stadium before the opening ceremony in the Olympic Stadium at the 2020 Summer Olympics, in Tokyo, Japan.
-David J. Phillip/AP Show More Show Less 3 of15
+4 of15 FILE - In this July 23, 2021, file photo, a security officer looks out over an empty stadium before the opening ceremony in the Olympic Stadium at the 2020 Summer Olympics, in Tokyo, Japan.
+David J. Phillip/AP Show More Show Less

-4 of15 FILE - In this June 23, 2021, file photo, people against the 2020 Summer Olympics, gather to protest around the Tokyo Metropolitan Government building during a demonstration in Tokyo.
-Eugene Hoshiko/AP Show More Show Less
+5 of15 FILE - In this June 23, 2021, file photo, people against the 2020 Summer Olympics, gather to protest around the Tokyo Metropolitan Government building during a demonstration in Tokyo.
+Eugene Hoshiko/AP Show More Show Less 6 of15

-5 of15 FILE - In this July 23, 2021, file photo, people look out their apartment window from a nearby building before the opening ceremony in the Olympic Stadium at the 2020 Summer Olympics in Tokyo, Japan.
-Lee Jin-man/AP Show More Show Less 6 of15

 7 of15 FILE - In this July 24, 2021, file photo, a volunteer holds a sign warning people to keep their distance and wash their hands during the first round of the tennis competition at the 2020 Summer Olympics in Tokyo, Japan.
 Seth Wenig/AP Show More Show Less